2021–22 Men's FIH Pro League

 The 2021–22 Men's FIH Pro League was the third edition of the Men's FIH Pro League, a field hockey championship for men's national teams.
-The tournament started in October 2021 and finished in June 2022.
+The tournament started on 16 October 2021 and finished on 26 June 2022.

 Format

-The home and away principle was kept but this principle was split over two consecutive seasons and work according to the following example:
+The home and away principle was kept but this principle was split over two consecutive seasons and worked according to the following example: